This short course aims to develop a knowledge and understanding of the niche tourism provision within the tourism industry globally.

 Linked programmesMSc International Tourism Management , PgCertPD Postgraduate Certificate of Professional Development

 100% Coursework – (1) Micro-video Presentation (30%) (maximum five minutes duration) providing a synopsis of the main findings and recommendations to accompany the full written report i.e. (2) Individual Report (70%) (3000 words) - a report following up on the micro-video presentation discussing in detail the salient elements relative to an existing niche tourism attraction in a destination of the participant’s choice including the attraction’s marketing and promotion, its funding and financial performance, its place in the market, the benefits to both tourists and the destination area provided by this type of niche tourism attraction, the challenges and issues associated with this type of niche tourism attraction, and opportunities for future development and improvement.

-The course requires attendance for three individual consecutive days from 9.15am to 5.15pm on 28 February, 1 and 2 March 2018 plus three additional ‘Learning Set’ days from on 7, 14 and 21 March 2018 to meet with the tutors and student groups to develop assessed work.
+The course requires attendance for three individual consecutive days from 9.15am to 5.15pm in late February/early March 2019 plus three additional ‘Learning Set’ days in mid-March 2019 to meet with the tutors and student groups to develop assessed work.
 Please note a time to attend the Learning Set is agreed with students during the course.
 Attendance is usually only required for one morning or afternoon session on one of the Learning Set dates.

 Any undergraduate degree

 Applicants whose first language is not English must meet the minimum English entrance requirements of the University and will need to provide recent evidence of this (certified within the last two years).

 Most of our courses require a minimum English level of IELTS 6.0 or equivalent, with no band score under 5.5.
 Trinity ISE: Pass at level III also meets this requirement.